bjornarprytz/bjornarprytz.github.io/trails/plapp.md

 ## Fixing the database

 There's somthing wrong with the way I'm storing records in the database.
-Somehow data is getting lost / not persisted properly
+Somehow data is getting lost / not persisted properly.

+This is the exception that's being thrown every time I'm updating an entity (e.g. Topic):

+> The instance of entity type 'Topic' cannot be tracked because another instance with the same key value for {'Id'} is already being tracked.
+When attaching existing entities, ensure that only one entity instance with a given key value is attached.
+Consider using 'DbContextOptionsBuilder.EnableSensitiveDataLogging' to see the conflicting key values.

+[This article](https://medium.com/@yostane/data-persistence-in-xamarin-using-entity-framework-core-e3a58bdee9d1) goes through the basics of EF Core with Xamarin.
+It's made me aware of [migrations](https://medium.com/@yostane/entity-framework-core-and-sqlite-database-migration-using-vs2017-macos-28812c64e7ef), but I'll look into that later.

 ## Todo

 - Fix the EFCore database persistence
   - Update tracked entities
+- Look into EFCore [database migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli).
+Do I need it?